minio/dsync/README.md

 Motivation
 ----------

-This package was developed for the distributed server version of the [Minio Object Storage](https://minio.io/).
+This package was developed for the distributed server version of [Minio Object Storage](https://minio.io/).
 For this we needed a distributed locking mechanism for up to 16 servers that each would be running `minio server`.
 The locking mechanism itself should be a reader/writer mutual exclusion lock meaning that it can be held by a single writer or an arbitrary number of readers.

-In [minio](https://minio.io/) the distributed version is started as follows (for a 6-server system):
+For [minio](https://minio.io/) the distributed version is started as follows (for a 6-server system):

 ```
 $ minio server server1/disk server2/disk server3/disk server4/disk server5/disk server6/disk